Celerium/Celerium.Auvik/docs/site/alert/Get-AuvikAlert.md

 # Get-AuvikAlert

 ## SYNOPSIS
-Get Auvik alert events that have been triggered by your Auvik collector(s).
+Get Auvik alert events that have been triggered by your Auvik collector(s)

 ## SYNTAX